UniquePython/minigit/README.md

 - `config.py` – Reads username/email configuration.

 - `commit.py` – Creates and reads commit objects.

+- `log.py` - Displays the commit history of the current mini-git repository.

 - `checkout.py` – Restores the working directory to a specific commit.